sriranjan-s/UPYOG-sriranjan/README.md

 # Architecture

-UPYOG is India's largest open-source platform for digital governance.
+UPYOG is India's open-source platform for digital governance.
 Built on OpenAPI (OAS 2.0), it enables state governments and urban local bodies to rapidly deploy digital citizen services while integrating existing systems into a unified governance ecosystem.

 The platform can be deployed on: